Trip Matchmaker: Find Your Perfect Hamptons Escape

 Once a boho beach town for surfers and anti-scenesters, Montauk is now fully woven into the Hamptons summer experience.
 Mirroring Brooklyn’s popularity with Manhattanites, Montauk lures former East Hampton regulars with its all-day parties at renovated motels and adult summer camps.
 Surf Lodge and Ruschmeyer’s remain at the heart of this daytime scene, with Montauk Beach House adding a more raucous Ibiza vibe, complete with daybeds and a music festival, and Gurney’s Montauk becoming wedding HQ for dozens of couples each summer.

-Newbie, Hero Beach Club, is set to be a summer staple, with a whitewashed look and access to Umbrella Beach.
+Hero Beach Club is a summer staple, with a whitewashed look and access to Umbrella Beach.
 The breaks at surfer-favorite Ditch Plains Beach are as reliable as the lines at the nearby Ditch Witch food truck, so go early to beat the crowds on both fronts.
 In town, Left Hand Coffee supplies a strong morning cup and decadent Nutella crepes, while John’s Pancake House is a Montauk stalwart for fluffy stacks and bottomless coffee.
 To nail the Montauk look, don a Cynthia Rowley ensemble (the designer has been a Montauk regular for almost 20 years) or visit the surf apparel experts Air + Speed, where you can also book surf lessons and discover the remaining secret breaks.
 For dinner, make it a seafood feast at South Edison, where you can fill up on baby octopus tacos, market fish sashimi, cavatelli and a burger less then wander one block for some stargazing on the beach.

 - The Best Hotels in the Hamptons